BryanWilhite/Blog/2017-02/using-swashbuckle-to-support-swaggerfied-xml-production-and-consumption.md

 //c.OperationFilter<AddDefaultResponse>();
 //
-// Set filter to apply Custom Content Types to operations c.OperationFilter<ConsumptionContentTypeOperationFilter>();
+// Set filter to apply Custom Content Types to operations c.OperationFilter<SwaggerContentTypeOperationFilter>();
-c.OperationFilter<ProductionContentTypeOperationFilter>();
 ```

-So we can see that Swashbuckle Configuration loads the `*OperationFilter` classes which query for the custom attributes that modify how Swashbuckle will generate Swagger.
-It really, really looks like this pattern is going to change in Swashbuckle 6.x which is currently in beta as of this writing.

-I also notice that all of this work has no control over the “Example Value” XML shown in the Swagger UI.
+I notice that all of this work has no control over the “Example Value” XML shown in the Swagger UI.
 I think this is controlled by [the Swagger Definitions Object](http://swagger.io/specification/#definitionsObject).
 Assuming that a newer version of Swashbuckle will _not_ get this working out of the box _for XML_, I will have to come back to this later.